DENTAL FILLINGS

 Our dentists use some of the latest in dental diagnostic technology to look for tooth decay in the earliest stages when conservative treatment is most effective.
 A dental filling is an important part of keeping the natural teeth strong and healthy and avoiding damage that may lead to an extraction.

-Kanning Dental offers white, cosmetic fillings for the most natural-looking result.
+Kanning Dental offers white, cosmetic fillings in Richmond and Lawson, MO for the most natural-looking result.
 We can replace old, dark, or leaking fillings with a tooth-colored composite filling that will enhance your smile and provide lasting results.

 WHY DO YOU NEED FILLINGS?